 Our customers, now with this journey of innovation we have embarked into, are ensured a security of their deposits as they can access through mobile wallets.
 Our newly launched internet banking app has been an influential engine helping SMEs to bridge all of the gaps discovered.”

 How do you see this sector?
-Does it grows or stuck in a place?
+Is it growing or stuck in a one place?

 “I can simply answer this question in two sides, the overall growth and onslaughts of the pandemic to the sector.
 My first side view of the SMEs sector is very optimistic, it is growing quite speedily, considering both the Government of Tanzania’s budgets of 2019-20 and this years are anchored on uplifting local industries which mainly a reference to SMEs.
 It is easier to run an enterprise in Tanzania with a small capital of Sh200 million rather than reckoning imports from China, which come with huge price.
 Looking at the BRELA’s reports, it has been over-whelmed by the increasing demands for companies’ registrations.
 This signals the sector is growing.”